MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * the about page header in the landing spa should be aligned with the description content
+  * when you logout, it should take you to the login page, no matter where you're coming from
   * center the nav icons - they are a little off - make sure they are centered for all heights?
   * about page
     * delete aboutToDo.md